I'm a new patient - what should I expect?

 What if I already had a comprehensive exam done recently at my previous dentist?

 No problem at all!
-However, because we haven’t seen you before and have no history on your teeth, we would still be required to perform an initial or specific exam to confirm if you require any treatment.
+However, if you believe you require treatment and need to see the dentist, we would still be required to perform an initial or specific exam to confirm what needs to be done.
 If you have dental insurance, we highly recommend checking with your insurance company to see if you would be covered for another new patient exam before your appointment.

 What if I only need to look at a specific tooth?